RaulGLZD/APA-T5/README.md

         buffer2 = fpwave.read(st.calcsize(cabecera2))
         (ChunkID2, ChunkSize2, format2, numchannels, samplerate, byterate, blockalign, bitspersample)   = st.unpack(cabecera2,buffer2)

+        if numchannels != 2 :
+             raise Exception('Fichero no estereo') from None

         if canal not in [0,1,2,3]:
              raise Exception('Canal no válido') from None